saleor/saleor/docs/architecture/payments.rst

 Firstly the funds are locked on the payer's account but are not transferred to your bank.

-Then depending on the provider and the card type, you have between a few days and a month to charge the card for an amount not exceeding the authorized amount.
+Then depending on the gateway and the card type, you have between a few days and a month to charge the card for an amount not exceeding the authorized amount.

 This is very useful when an exact price cannot be determined until after the order is prepared, or we want to capture the money as soon as we ship the order.